-Raymond A. Mascia Jr. is a shareholder in Anderson Kill’s New York office and a member of the firm’s Insurance Recovery Group.
+Raymond A. Mascia Jr. is a shareholder in Anderson Kill’s New York office and Co-Chair of the firm's Financial Services group.
 Ray represents corporate and governmental policyholders in all types of insurance recovery matters, including matters involving D&O coverage, professional liability coverage, general liability coverage, environmental and asbestos claims, commercial crime insurance, and first-party property and business interruption losses arising from natural disasters and other perils.
 Over the course of his career, Ray has recovered hundreds of millions of dollars in insurance proceeds for policyholders.
+He is also a member of the firm's Insurance Recovery and COVID Task Groups.

 In 2020, Law360 recognized Ray as a Rising Star in the practice area of Insurance, selecting Ray as 1 of 176 attorneys nationwide.
 The award recognizes those “attorneys under 40 whose legal accomplishments transcend their age.”
 In addition, The Legal 500 USA recognized Ray as a Next Generation Partner in 2020 and as a Rising Star in 2019 while ranking Anderson Kill’s Insurance Recovery Group as one the nation’s top practices in the category of Insurance: Advice to Policyholders.